 Address: 122 Gaspé Blvd, Gaspé

-This island of Île Bonaventure is a bird sanctuary covering about four square kilometers.
-It is North America's largest gannetry-about 50,000 gannets journey here in summer.
-The eastern side of the island is an ideal nesting site with rocky clefts and ledges.
-Besides the gannets, there are cormorants and other seabirds as well as a nature trail so that visitors can see them better.
+The island of Bonaventure is a bird sanctuary covering about four square kilometers.
+It is North America's largest gannetry-about 50,000 gannets come here in summer to nest.
+The eastern side of the island is an ideal nesting site, with rocky clefts and ledges.
+Besides the gannets, there are cormorants and other seabirds, as well as trails, so that visitors can see them better.

 Accommodation: Where to Stay in Gaspé

 5. Sea Adventures

 Largely surrounded by water, it's no wonder that Gaspé is filled with chances to explore and play on the water.
 For tourists, one of the most popular things to do is take a cruise around Perce Rock for different perspectives and great photo ops.
 Les Bateliers de Percé cruises also go to Bonaventure Island to see the gannets.

 As many as six different species of whale frequent the waters off Forillon National Park, including blue and humpback whales.
 Croisières Baie de Gaspé in Gaspe operates whale watching cruises from Gaspé with a professional interpreter-guide.
 Also in Gaspé, Aube sur Mer offers kayaking trips, as does Avolo Plein Air in Percé. Écovoile de la Baie-des-Chaleurs does day trips under sail from Carleton-sur-Mer on the Bay of Chaleur.
 To explore underwater, you can go scuba diving with Club Nautique de Percé in Percé.